jidongbsu/cs452-system-call/README.md

 # Overview

-In this assignment, we will write Linux kernel module called tesla.
+In this assignment, we will write a Linux kernel module called tesla.
 Note that, you will only be able to test this assignment on a Linux machine where you have root privilege.
 A VMware-based CentOS 7 (64 bit) VM image is provided.
 Later on we will refer to this VM as the cs452 VM (username/password: cs452/cs452, run commands with sudo to gain root privilege).
 You can also download a CentOS 7 (64 bit) and install it by yourself, and you can also use VirtualBox.

 ## Important notes